 While the tortellini is cooking, heat a grill pan, spray with cooking spray and add mushrooms and green onions.
 Cook on medium-high for a few minutes until tender.
 This is going to be the topping for the pasta.

-If you need a simple, yet beautiful appetizer for a summer party, spear a tortellini and a fresh basil leaf with a colorful toothpick.
+If you need a simple, yet beautiful appetizer for a summer party, spear tortellini and fresh basil leafs with a colorful toothpick.
 Serve with Francesco Rinaldi pasta sauce for dipping.
 Be sure and make plenty!

 How would you get creative with Francesco Rinaldi pasta sauce?